aniketadhikari/dss-final-prj/README.md

 # Final Project - Web Decision Support System
-_Created by Aniket Adhikari, John DuBois, Rohan Krishnan, and Millie Tran for Professor Dickhan's BIT 4444 - Web Based DSS_
+_Created by Aniket Adhikari, John DuBois, Rohan Krishnan, and Millie Tran for Professor Dickhan's BIT 4444 - Web Based DSS_ (FINISHED)

 The objective of this project is to analyze, design, and implement a web based Decision Support System.
 You and your team have been contracted to help create a DSS for a business to help the end user in making a business.
 You need to deliver a completed DSS that the users can use easily.
 [The project will need to solve the final PROMPT from the 🔷 Project Proposal & API Connections [GRADED]]